mothur/mothur.github.io/_wiki/miseq_sop.md

 We're almost to the point where you can have some fun with your data (I'm already having fun, aren't you?).
-We'd like to do two things- assign sequences to OTUs and phylotypes.
+We'd like to do two things- assign sequences to OTUs, ASVs, and phylotypes.
 First, we want to remove the Mock sample from our dataset using the [remove.groups](/wiki/remove.groups) command: